Explore health content from A to Z.

 Diabetes causes high blood sugar, which can damage blood vessels if not kept under control.
 Having diabetes also makes you more likely to have a silent heart attack—one without any symptoms.
 You’re at risk if your blood sugar level is above 100 mg/dL.

 Lipids are fatty substances in the blood.
 LDL cholesterol and triglycerides (both bad lipids) can build up in artery walls, narrowing the arteries.
-HDL cholesterol (a good lipid) helps clear bad lipids away.
-You’re at risk if you have: HDL cholesterol 50 mg/dL or lower; LDL cholesterol 100 mg/dL or higher; triglycerides of 150 mg/dL or higher.
+HDL cholesterol (a good lipid) helps clear bad lipids away. .Ask your doctor whether your levels are healthy.

 High blood pressure occurs when blood pushes too hard against artery walls as it travels through the arteries.
 This damages the lining of the blood vessels making them narrow and stiff.
 You’re at risk if your blood pressure is 120/80 or higher.